 The Best Tools to Help With Data Transformation Needs

-With data being such a valuable resource to businesses of today, it’s essential that you are able to seamlessly transform data to meet all of your business needs and expectations.
+With data being such a valuable resource to today's businesses, you must be able to seamlessly transform data to meet all your business needs and expectations.
 Data transformation tools play the role of “T” in ETL.
 Of course, ETL stands for Extract, Transform, Load.
 The overall process of ETL looks something like this:

-- Transform: The extracted data is transformed and prepared in such a manner that it is readable for its next intended destination.
+• Transform: The extracted data is transformed and prepared to be readable for its next intended destination.

-- Load: After the data is transformed, it is sent and loaded into its new data warehouse.
-Once in the warehouse, the data can be used for all types of analytic and reporting purposes.
+• Load: After transforming the data, it is sent and loaded into its new data warehouse.
+Once in the warehouse, the data can be used for all analytic and reporting purposes.

 Related Reading: In-House ETL vs Integrate.io: Comparison & Overview